 - Bachelor's degree or equivalent experience

 - Unity with Quaker faith and practice and the traditions of Quaker education

 - Willingness to work a flexible schedule, including weekends and evenings

 Additional Welcomed Characteristics:

 - A strong calling to work with young people

 - Experience leading groups of young people in an experiential education or service-learning context

-- Basic construction skills
+- Basic construction and/or gardening skills